magento/knowledge-base/src/troubleshooting/general/updater-application-is-not-available-error.md

 ---
-title: "\"Updater application is not available\" error"
+title: '"Updater application is not available" error'
 labels: 2.2.x,2.3.x,Magento Commerce,how to,install,update,updater,web setup wizard
 ---